trychlos/pwix-modal-info/README.md

 - updatedBy

 This is needed because we want display the email of the user responsible of the reaction (resp. the last update) of the displayed object.

-## Draggable dialogs

-This package can take advantage of the jQuery UI resources.
-If it happens that your application already has this jQuery UI dependency, then `pwix:modal-info` will benefit of that, and make the modal dialogs draggable.
-Isn't fun ?

 ## NPM peer dependencies